 Edinburgh Old Town tenements, New Town houses and beautiful country gardens.

 ©National Trust for Scotland

 There are a number of NTS properties in Edinburgh and within easy travelling distance of the city.
-There are historic houses, grand country homes, beautiful gardens – there are even a couple of quirky doocots.
+There are historic houses, grand country homes, and beautiful gardens – there are even a couple of quirky doocots.